cstrawberry/predictive-universe/docs/paper/appendices/appendix_z_fine_structure_constant.md

 ## Z.4 The PCE-Attractor and Parameter-Free Calculation of $\alpha_{\mathrm{em}}(\mathrm{MPU})$

-The PCE-Attractor is the equilibrium state where the system is maximally efficient, which corresponds to operating at the alphabet capacity boundary (Appendix W).
+As defined in the main text (**Definition 15a**), the **PCE-Attractor** is the canonically selected equilibrium state characterized by maximal efficiency and symmetry.
+Its defining properties include operation at the alphabet capacity boundary and a flat QFI spectrum.
 For a flat spectrum, the capacity constraint (Eq.
 (G.9.3)) becomes an equality:

 $$
 M \ln(1 + \lambda u^*) = \ln d_0